B-tronics/jira_clone/README.md

 # jira_clone
-A jira_clone application implemented in Spring ecosystem, with Angular frontend.
+A Jira clone application implemented in Spring ecosystem, with Angular frontend.